Kazem al-Khalil: Family background

 When the 1858 Ottoman Land reforms led to the accumulated ownership of large tracts of land by a few families upon the expense of the peasants, the al-Khalil family of grain merchants rose from the urban class of the mercantilist notables ("Wujaha ") to the rank of Zu'ama (feudal landlords) in Tyre.
 The clan would go on to play a dominant role in the city for more than a century.
-It was reportedly a branch of the Zayn family in Nabatieh, which has been one of the main dynasties in Jabal Amel (modern-day Southern Lebanon), and connected to another feudal clan, the Sidon-based Osseirans, by marriage.
+It was reportedly a branch of the Al-Zayn (or El Zein) family in Nabatieh, which has been one of the main dynasties in Jabal Amel (modern-day Southern Lebanon), and connected to another feudal clan, the Sidon-based Osseirans, by marriage.
 Their arrival in Tyre was apparently welcomed at first:"According to one source, they were supported by the ulama in their climb to prominence in an effort to undermine the unpopular dominance of the Sunni al-Mamluk family of that city."However, it is undisputed that the uneducated population of Jabal Amal lived in "a 'dark age' of ignorance and feudalism; it was a time when the masses, al ama, were terrified of their masters and landlords, of the Ottoman Officialdom, a time when the flock [..] took life as 'slavery and obedience."